 This one is one of my favorites.
 There’s not much that people can do against this variation and it is a great way to surprise even the most seasoned grapplers.
 This variation works best off the straight X as an initial point, but you can enter into it directly as well.
 The whole thing here is that you forego hip control in order to control the end of the longest lever- the foot of the leg.
 This gives you both direct control over the leg, and indirect control over the hip.

 All you need o do in order to get to this variation is to unhook the hip hook from the straight X and place it on the front of the ankle on the same leg.
 Using the other leg to force a bend in the knee is useful, but not mandatory.
 Another thing to remember is to stick to the scoop grip rather than the Achilles grip for this one. that’s it.
-You can go to the reverse X, Ashi, SIngle leg X, sweep at will and even take the back.
+You can go to the reverse X, Ashi, SIngle leg X, sweep at will, and even take the back.
 For me, it is the ultimate X guard variation.

 The Single Leg X

 This one is probably a bigger classic than the straight X. It is essentially a vertical ankle lock, to be honest.
 The Single Leg X guard offers enormous control by using your entire body against an isolated limb, in this case, a leg.
-It is huge in terms of control, sweeping and even direct submission options.
+It is huge in terms of control, sweeping, and even direct submission options.

-Getting to the Single Leg X form the Straight X guard is as easy as unhooking the hip hook And throwing it over the near side leg.
+Getting to the Single Leg X from the Straight X guard is as easy as unhooking the hip hook And throwing it over the near side leg.
 The other leg then goes on to hook behind the butt, on the same side.
 The best grip here is an Achilles grip, but the scoop grip can be useful as well, particularly for sweeps.
-Options include sweeping to a leg lock or pass, going for a rolling leg lock attack or transitioning into another X guard variation.
+Options include sweeping to a leg lock or pass, going for a rolling leg lock attack, or transitioning into another X guard variation.

 The Low Single Leg X

-While some might argue that this is not really an X guard variation, it is useful none the less.
+While some might argue that this is not really an X guard variation, it is useful nonetheless.
 The X configuration is still here, but the positioning is different, given that you’re not underneath an opponent.
 However, as far as No-Gi is concerned, this is the best option for stopping speed passers in their tracks!

 For the low single leg X, all you want is to hook both your legs in an X configuration on the ankle of one of the opponent’s legs.
 The hooking is done from the front, making sure the top leg is the one that’s on the same side as the leg you’re attacking.
 As simple as it may sound, this position really anchors down opponents, taking away a lot of mobility.
-Moreover, you can use it to goes into the single leg X, straight or reverse X, shin-to-shin or a bunch of other guards.
+Moreover, you can use it to goes into the single leg X, straight or reverse X, shin-to-shin, or a bunch of other guards.
 Of course, there’s the Ashi Garami transition as well.

 All in all, the X guard is one of the very best open guards in Brazilian Jiu-Jitsu.
 Learning how to use variations of the guard is going to make it even more dangerous for anyone that faces you on the mats.
 The more variations of it you use and the better you are at switching back and forth between them, the more successful you will be.
-All of the variations we saw to day work at the highest levels and form an unstoppable bottom game.
+All of the variations we saw today work at the highest levels and form an unstoppable bottom game.
 Give it a try and see for yourself!